unfrl/dug/README.md

 A global DNS progagation checker that gives pretty output.
 Written in dotnet core

-The **real** repository is located [here](https://git.kaijucode.com/matt/dug)
+If you are viewing this anywhere but gitea, the **real** repository is located [here](https://git.kaijucode.com/matt/dug)

+The initial version is functional and can be found under the Releases tab as a binary.

 Notes:

-Publish command for single binary with resource files: `dotnet publish -r linux-x64 -p:PublishSingleFile=true --self-contained true -o publish`

 Dig command to test DNSSEC on a server: `dig @<dns_server_here> www.dnssec-tools.org +dnssec`